Interior Eigensolver for Sparse Hermitian Definite Matrices Based on Zolotarev's Functions: Algorithm

 In this section, we introduce a hybrid algorithm for applying the best rational filter $R_{ab}(x)$ constructed in Section \ref{sub:high}, i.e., computing the matvec $R_{ab}(B^{-1}A) V$ when $A$ and $B$ are sparse Hermitian matrices in $\bbF^{N\times N}$ and $V$ is a vector in $\bbF^{N}$.
 Recall that the rational filter $R_{ab}(x)$ is constructed by

 Hence, it is sufficient to show how to compute $Z_{2r}( \hZ_{2r}( T( B^{-1}A ); \ell_1 ); \ell_2 ) V$ efficiently.

 For the sake of numerical stability and parallel computing, a rational function is usually evaluated via a partial fraction representation in terms of a sum of fractions involving polynomials of low degree.
-For the Zolotarev's function $Z_{2r}(x; \ell)$ introduced in \eqref{eq:ZoloFunc}, we have the following partial fraction representation.
+For the Zolotarev's function $Z_{2r}(x; \ell)$ introduced in \eqref{eq:ZoloFunc}, we have the following partial fraction representation\footnote{The existence of the partial fraction representation is well-known.
+We present our formulas for the representation for the purpose of making our algorithm easier to implement for researchers who are interested in our work.}.
 The reader is referred to Appendix for the proof.

 \begin{proposition} The function $Z_{2r}(x;\ell)$ as in \eqref{eq:ZoloFunc} can be reformulated as

 where

 for $j = 1, \dots, r-1$, and